Is Salt Water Bad For Your Hair – Damages and benefits of sea water on hair

 Chemically treated hair needs even more attention and care while spending time by the sea in order to remain healthy and hydrated, therefore hair products for salt water are definitely need to be among your beach accessories.

-Benefits of saltwater for hair
+Benefits of salt water for hair

 It works as a natural shampoo

-If you have greasy hair, washing it with salty water from time to time can help to get rid of heavy oils by absorbing them from the scalp.
+If you have greasy hair, washing it with salty water from time to time can help get rid of heavy oils by absorbing them from the scalp.
 It also removes shampoo and conditioner leftover leaving the hair lighter and smoother.

 Exfoliates the scalp

-Salt water thickens hair and promotes its growth by working as a natural exfoliator.
+Salt water thickens the hair and promotes its growth by working as a natural exfoliator.
 Massaging the salt crystals into your scalp before washing it can provide you with numerous benefits.

 Rich in minerals and nutrients